databricks/terraform-provider-databricks/docs/resources/model_serving.md

 ### traffic_config Configuration Block

 * `routes` - (Required) Each block represents a route that defines traffic to each served model.
+Each `served_models` block needs to have a corresponding `routes` block

 ### routes Configuration Block